crothber/Facebook-But-Its-Good/README.md

 #### Duolingo
 You can insert Duolingo quizzes into your Facebook feed.
 To do this, check the "Review Duolingo with me" box and enter your Duolingo username and password.
 The extension will then regularly show you sentences from your unfinished Duolingo sections.

-Right now, quizzes are just displayed as `Foreign Text` followed by `English Translation`.
-I'd like to improve this part, so please give feedback on how this can be made better.
-Maybe something flashcard-style, where you see the foreign sentence and click on it to see its translation?
-Maybe a quiz where you type in your guess and it tells you what you got right or wrong?

 #### News Headlines
-You can insert news headlines into your news feed by checking the "Show my NYT articles" box.
+You can insert news headlines from the New York Times into your news feed by checking the "Show my NYT articles" box.

 #### Daily Poem and Vocab
 These features aren't yet implemented.
 More soon.